fullaware/ollama-stack/README.md

-# Ollama-stack - Ollama + Open WebUI
+# Ollama-Stack = Ollama + OpenWebUI
-Helm repo for Helm Chart to install OpenWebUI + Ollama
+Helm repo for Helm Chart to install Ollama + OpenWebUI

 Thanks to https://github.com/otwld/ollama-helm for packaging Ollama as a Helm chart!!